Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

-In the homogeneous ER network (see Table \ref{tab:my_label}) it seems the best model is the XPENN.
-It performs slightly better than GNN and PENN, which basically reach the same risk level.
-The Constant bailout strategy and the FNN do not work well and can not provide bailout allocations that are superior to allocating all capital uniformly.
-The FNN(L) seems to learn something on the training set, but it is the only model that does not translate learned success to unseen data, a pattern that we also observed in the previous toy experiment.
+In the homogeneous ER network (see Table \ref{tab:my_label}), it seems the best model is XPENN.
+It performs slightly better than GNN and PENN, which essentially reach the same risk level.
+The higher standard deviation of XPENN is caused by the fact that it sometimes outperforms GNN and PENN, and sometimes performs on the same level (but never worse).
+The Constant bailout strategy, FNN, and FNN(L), do not work well, and cannot provide bailout allocations that are superior to allocating all capital uniformly.
 The Linear model performs better than the Default method and is not far off the Level-1 method.
-Surprisingly the Level-1 method performs strong considering it does not need any learning and is indeed the fourth best model with a similar performance as GNN and PENN.
+Surprisingly, the Level-1 method performs strongly, considering it does not require any learning, and is indeed the fourth-best model with a performance similar to GNN and PENN.

-In the CP network (see Table \ref{tab:my_label2}) the picture is similar.
-GNN and PENN are the second best models only outperformed by the XPENN.
-The Constant model again fails to provide significantly better bailout than Uniform bailout.
-Level-1 bailout comes fourth, however, this time with a bigger distance to GNN and PENN as before and closely followed by the Linear model, which is again better than the Defaut method.
-This time both FNN and FNN(L) learn something on the train set, but fail to generalise to new data.
+In the CP network (see Table \ref{tab:my_label2}), the picture is similar.
+GNN and PENN are the second-best models only outperformed by XPENN, which again has a higher standard deviation due to the fact that it sometimes finds additional performance and sometimes performs at the same level as GNN and PENN.
+The Constant, FNN, and FNN(L) models all fail to provide better bailout than Uniform bailout.
+Level-1 bailout comes fourth -- this time with a bigger gap to GNN and PENN than before -- and closely followed by the Linear model, which again performs better than the Default method and remains close to Level-1.

-Finally, in the CPf network (see Table \ref{tab:my_label3}) we observe a change of order.
-Basically all more complex ML models (GNN, PENN, XPENN, FNN, FNN(L)) obtain similar results, with GNN being the best and FNN(L) slightly weaker than the rest.
-Constant bailout is not far off the ML models, finally better than Uniform bailout, and is even better than Linear and Level-1 bailout, which are very similar to another.
+Finally, in the CPf network (see Table \ref{tab:my_label3}), we observe a change in order.
+All the more complex ML models (GNN, PENN, XPENN, FNN, FNN(L)) obtain similar results, with GNN being the best and FNN(L) slightly weaker than the rest.
+Standard deviations are high compared to the other network types, which makes it even more impressive that the Constant bailout is close to the ML models whilst exhibiting small standard deviation.
+Finally, Level-1, Linear, Default and Uniform follow in this order.